mikeshihyaolin/face_blurring/README.md

 **Face detection + Face blurring**
 + Detect all the face from the input video
 + Blur all the detected faces
-+ Save the blurred face video
++ Save the blurred-face video

 **Code Author: Shih-Yao (Mike) Lin**